robertpuccinelli/robertpuccinelli.github.io/_posts/2019-09-03-3d-printer-recommendations.markdown

     url: "/assets/images/posts/190903_UpgradedPrinter.jpg"
 ---

+**Commentary - 4/2023**
+Out of date - no longer affiliated with SCI-Arc, but the Ender 3 printer here is still upgraded and regularly used!
+It was a good investment.
+Feel free to reach out if you do want printer help.
+No guarantees that I'll be responsive, but it doesn't hurt!
+{: .notice--danger}

 **PURPOSE:** It can be a bit daunting to get started with 3D printing when there are so many options out there.
 On the other hand, if you have already spent some time printing, it could be fun to see what upgrades are out there to improve your printing experience.
-The following page is Huan Liang's (2nd year M.Arch 1 student) and my recommendation for getting started with with 3D printing at SCI-Arc.
+The following page is redacted's (2nd year M.Arch 1 student) and my recommendation for getting started with with 3D printing at SCI-Arc.
 We also discuss some upgrades that we have been testing.
 {: .notice--info}

 {% include toc icon="reorder" title="Table of Contents" %}